ARE EMPLOYERS REQUIRED TO GIVE UNPAID LEAVE TO EMPLOYEES WHO ARE CANDIDATES OR VOLUNTEERS WORKING FOR POLITICAL PARTIES OR CANDIDATES?

 - is a candidate [s.
 14(a) of EA]

-- has been appointed an election officer or enumerator [s.
+- has been appointed an election officer [s.
 14(b) of EA]

 - has been named an election volunteer by a candidate (not more than 2 per candidate), or a registered political party (during a general election not more than 20) [s.
 14(c) of EA]